 loads a MAT-file that populates the base workspace with the variables

 The example shows the use of variants for the following cases:

 The automobile can use a diesel or a gasoline engine.

-Each engine must meet the European or American (USA) emission standard.
+Each engine must meet the European or United States (USA) emission standard.